ajy0127/soc2_report_reviewer/cloudformation/SOC2_Analysis_Tool_Deployment_Guide.md

 - Ensure you're uploading to the correct S3 bucket and "reports/" folder
 - Verify the file is a valid PDF
 - Check that the file size is under 50MB

+### EventBridge Not Triggering
+- Verify that EventBridge is enabled for the S3 bucket
+- Check that the PDF file was uploaded to the "reports/" folder
+- Ensure the file has a ".pdf" extension

 ### Deployment Failures
 - Check the "Events" tab in CloudFormation for error messages